Community Safety and Emergency Management

 The City of South Perth aims to provide a safe, welcoming and enjoyable City for both residents and visitors.
-The City believes that the fear and likelihood of crime is reduced through strengthening communities and improving neighbourly relations.
-The City supports a number of initiatives that reduce the fear of crime and increase community safety.

 Community Safety and Crime Prevention Plan

 Community safety is an issue that the City cannot tackle alone.
 The City's Community Safety and Crime Prevention Plan 2019-2021 (CSCPP) is underpinned by a community development approach that seeks to build social cohesion and community connections to enhance the community’s sense of safety.

 The aim of the CSCPP is to guide the delivery of community safety and crime prevention initiatives at a local level.
 It is designed to be a versatile document that will be adaptable to best meet community safety needs.

 The City facilitates a Community Safety and Crime Prevention Group comprising representation from key government agencies and the local community.
 Members include Kensington Police, PCYC, Curtin University, Waterford Plaza and other key partners to ensure community safety has a well-rounded approach and to carry out a number of community safety initiatives and projects.

 The City is offering anti-theft screws to residents free of charge as one of the actions of our Community Safety and Crime Prevention Plan 2019-2021.
 Once tightened using a hand-held screwdriver, the anti-theft screws permanently secure the registration plate to the vehicle preventing removal or theft.
 The screws are available for collection from the Civic Centre reception during business hours.

 The City supports Neighbourhood Watch Western Australia in collaboration with the local police.

 Crime Prevention through Environmental Design